Tag: The Titanic

 Unhappy Survivors

 But even these apparently fortunate women who survived, did not live on to have happy lives.
 The shadow of the Titanic cast a long shadow.
 The echoes of that night reverberated forever.
 Many reported that over seventy years later, that they still suffered nightmares and heard the screams from those in the water.
+The Shadow of the Titanic follows the ongoing lives of the survivors of that terrible night.
+Interestingly, most of them lived sad lives and many died young and even quite soon after the event.

 Child survivors had similar memories and distress throughout their life.
 Maybe it was better to drown with your husband and children, than live on as a survivor?
 Being a third-class widow would have been a difficult role in life in 1912.
+So many factors compounded to cause the tragedy.
+There are a lot of ‘if only ifs’ that make this such a human tragedy involving not just nature at work but human nature with all its frailty.

 Follow my history blogs on https://joniscottauthor.com